-If you have picked up this booklet, it is probably because the Lord has blessed you with a home: you have been given some personal space in His world, a space that may be your own or that you may share with a handful of family members.
+If you have picked up this booklet, it is probably because the Lord has blessed you with a home: you have been given some personal space in His world, a space that may be your own or that you may share with others.
 Your home is one of God's truly great graces in your life; it doesn't matter whether you own the space or are renting it, whether the space is large or small, whether you are married or single, whether you have children or not.
 He has given this gift to you freely and He is intensely interested in your choices about how you will value it and how you will use it.

-As with any gift of great value, the Giver has not dictated terms regarding how His gift is to be used-there are no strings attached-but He has supplied you with enough information to get the most from it.
+As with any gift of great value, the Giver does not dictate conditions of use-there are no strings attached-but He has supplied you with enough information to get the most from it.
 The information and the examples of people who were successful in maximizing the gift of home are found in the Bible, and this booklet will be your guide to exploring both the instructions of Scripture and many real-life situations that were experienced by believers in Bible times.

-The Bible word for the wise use of our homes is "hospitality", the unique "feel" of a home that is open to the Lord for Him to share our space and for Him to invite others in.
+The Bible's word for the wise use of our homes is "hospitality".
+Hospitality describes the unique feeling of entering a home where the Lord Jesus lives and where He is free to welcome others.
 In order to experience this, you will need to have a partner to go through this study with you.
-Choose someone you like and someone who you would enjoy spending time with, your friendship is more important to growing in the grace of hospitality than their skills or even their level of spiritual maturity.
+Choose someone you like and someone who you would enjoy spending time with.
+Your friendship is more important to growing in the grace of hospitality than their skills or even their level of spiritual maturity.

 I recommend that you choose a study partner who has a similar household structure.
-If you are a single woman, find another single woman to partner with; if you are married, partner with another married family; if you are a single dad, find another single dad.
+If you are a single woman, find another single woman to partner with; if you are married, partner with another married family; if you have children living at home, find another family with children.
 As you study the Scripture together, you will be discipling one another in the best way to maximize God's gift of home.
 You need a partner whose home is somewhat like yours, so that you can grow together.

-For married families, both spouses of both families need to be on board before you begin.
+For married families, both spouses of both families must want to do the study.
 All four of you will be partners in this process, so you should wait and pray until there is interest from all four.
 Each person should have a personal copy of the booklet and should do the study individually before you all get together to discuss it.
 You will also be practicing hospitality by opening your homes to one another while you seek the Lord for His guidance about the unique ministry opportunities He will bring home to you.
-Finally, if you are a member of the Church of the Open Door community, I have included a special invitation to you to set apart your home as a "home of purpose."
-After you have completed this study project, a few of your church leaders would like to come and dedicate your home to whatever purpose the Lord has placed on your heart.